The Early Years

 1852: Bishop Cretin opens a school for boys in the basement of the city's second Cathedral located at 6th and Wabasha.
 Cathedral School is staffed by the Sisters of St. Joseph.

-1871: Father John Ireland, now the rector of Cathedral Parish, convinces the Brothers of the Christian Schools, who are headquartered in Chicago, IL, to extend their LaSallian ministry to St. Paul and manage the education of the older boys who attend Cathedral School.
+1871: Father John Ireland, now the rector of Cathedral Parish, convinces the Brothers of the Christian Schools, who are headquartered in Chicago, IL, to extend their Lasallian ministry to St. Paul and manage the education of the older boys who attend Cathedral School.
+Lasallian schools are named after St. John Baptist de la Salle, patron saint of teachers.
 On November 2, 1871, the Brothers join the Sisters of St. Joseph at Cathedral School.

 1889: A new all-boys school, named after Bishop Cretin, opens at 6th and Main.
 The Brothers educate the older boys at Cretin, while the Sisters educate the younger ones.
 The school’s director is Brother Emery Ildefonsus, FSC.